acend/kubernetes-basics-training/content/labs/08.0 /_index.en.md

 ## Solution: LAB8.4

-This is how you copy the database dump into the pod:
+This is how you copy the database dump into the pod (you find the dump [here](dump.sql))

 ```
-kubectl cp ./labs/08_data/dump/ mysql-f845ccdb7-hf2x5:/tmp/ --namespace [TEAM]-dockerimage
+kubectl cp ./dump.sql mysql-f845ccdb7-hf2x5:/tmp/ --namespace [USER]
 ```

 This is how you log into the MySQL pod:

 ```
-$ kubectl exec -it mysql-f845ccdb7-hf2x5 --namespace [TEAM]-dockerimage -- /bin/bash
+$ kubectl exec -it mysql-f845ccdb7-hf2x5 --namespace [USER] -- /bin/bash
 ```

 This shows how to drop the whole database: